ibmresilient/resilient-community-apps/sc_email_approval/README.md

 The email approval content package incorporates two processes which are similar.
 Additional processes can be composed from these components.

 ### Artifact Process
-* Email inputs are received from the SOAR operator.
+* Email settings for the approval process are entered by the SOAR operator.
 * A custom task is created to track the approval process in the Respond phase.
 * The email message is composed with data to track the response.
 * The email is sent.